 Want to know what makes a wedding go from good to the best party I ever went to?
 It’s when I leave an emotionally charged ceremony abuzz with love and commitment.
 Because at that point, all I want to do is celebrate how awesome and in love you are.
 Possibly with tequila.
 Definitely with cake.

-So today we’ve rounded up some of our favorites from the last open vows thread.
-Here’s to hoping they inspire you to create something meaningful for yourselves, and not at 2AM.
+So today we’ve rounded up some of our favorites from the last open wedding vows thread.
+Here’s to hoping they inspire you to create meaningful marriage vows for yourselves, and not at 2AM.